juanbkm/donor2019/content/stories/start-ups-to-deliver-inclusive-tourism-in-the-mekong-region.md

 ### Interventions

-Seeing huge potential for inclusive and sustainable tourism growth in diversifying tourism destinations, ADB together with the Greater Mekong Subregion (GMS) Tourism Working Group (TWG) and the [Government of Australia]({{< ref "australia.md" >}}) created the Mekong Innovative Startups in Tourism (MIST) accelerator program, under the Mekong Business Initiative in 2017.
-The pilot MIST in 2017 successfully incubated ASEAN-4 tourism startups and facilitated market access and technology transfer for another 12 mature tourism technology.
+Seeing huge potential for inclusive and sustainable tourism growth in diversifying tourism destinations, ADB together with the Greater Mekong Subregion (GMS) Tourism Working Group (TWG) and the [Government of Australia]({{< ref "australia.md" >}}) created the Mekong Innovative Start-ups in Tourism (MIST) accelerator program, under the Mekong Business Initiative in 2017.
+The pilot MIST in 2017 successfully incubated ASEAN-4 tourism start-ups and facilitated market access and technology transfer for another 12 mature tourism technology.
 Building on this success, ADB and the [Government of Australia]({{< ref "australia.md" >}}) got together and formulated the regional [Mekong Tourism Innovation Project](https://www.adb.org/sites/default/files/project-documents/52108/52108-001-tcr-en.pdf) to continue supporting MIST in 2018.

 The start-up track teaches business fundamentals to early-stage travel and hospitality startups, while connecting them with industry and investors.
 The market access track helps clear market entry obstacles, form local partnerships, and secure financing for proof-of-concept pilots.